rux616/starfield-junk-in-your-ships-trunk/support/docs/README.txt

 ---------
 When upgrading major versions (for example v1.whatever to v2.whatever), you need to do a clean install:
 - Open the game and load your latest save
-- Remove all added modules from your ship
+- Remove all JIYT-added modules from your ship
 - Save your game, then quit
 - Uninstall the previous version of the plugin and all its files
 - Open the game and load your last save